SneakyPeet/whats-that-function/_functions/clojure.core/conj-peek-pop.md

 Given a queue, conj will add the new items to the end of the queue.

-Peek will return the item a the start of the queue, similar to the first function.
+Peek will return the item at the start of the queue, similar to the first function.

 Pop will remove the first item